hgimonet/IDD_spring2021_Final_SayCheese/README.md

 #### Paper prototype

-Initially, we started our prototyping process in paper.
-The box had to be big enought to fit the raspberry pi with the camera and the capacity sensor connected to it.
-It needed to have a small hole and a support for the camera.
+We started small, prototyping the box using paper.
+Some important considerations we thought of were (1) the size – the box should be small enough to be portable and stand in a wide range of surfaces but big enough to fit a raspberry pi with the camera and the capacity sensor attached to it – (2) the user interaction – buttons or haptic inputs seem the most user friendly way to interact with the box and chose from the different modes.
+We ultimately chose haptic inputs over buttons because buttons would require a bigger surface – (3) communicating the instructions to the user – the interaction has 2 different modes: drawing and emoji, and inside the emoji mode, the user can choose from a different range of options.
+It was important to communicate this hierarchy with the design we ended up etching a face of the box.

 <p float="left">
     <img src="paper_prototype/prot2.JPG" height="200" />